 • City Center Phase I - Fire Station #1, Municipal Court, Council Chambers, GTV8, IT, storage and the Water and Sewer department administrative offices - ($27M) reserved from available Certificates of Participation.
 See financing details.

-This property was purchased by the City to create temporary space for City offices while the new hotel is being constructed, the new City Center/Municipal Campus is being planned and the new fire station #1 is being constructed.
+This property was purchased to create temporary space for City offices while the first phase of the new City Center (City Hall) and the new Fire Station #1 are being constructed.

 This block is the new location for Fire Station #1.
 Construction began September 27, 2016 on the southeast corner of the block.
 It will take about 9 months to complete.

 Hotel/conference center construction and Lincoln Park Annex demolition live images (updates every 30 minutes) and time lapse video.